menu

 People

-In addition, the neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 7.8% of family-friendly neighborhoods in the state of Nebraska.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition, according to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Nebraska.
+In fact, this neighborhood is more family-friendly than 95.1% of neighborhoods in the entire state of Nebraska.
+Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
+Many other families also live here, making it easy to socialize and develop a strong sense of community.
+In addition, the high number of college-educated parents influences the academic success of the local schools.
+Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
 In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for active retirees.

 Diversity

-Did you know that the neighborhood has more Danish and Swedish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Danish and German ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 6.8% of this neighborhood's residents have Danish ancestry and 9.1% have Swedish ancestry.
+In fact, 4.1% of this neighborhood's residents have Danish ancestry and 42.7% have German ancestry.

 The Neighbors